Measurement of $\Lambda$ Polarization in the $\pi^{-}p \to K^{0} \Lambda$ Reaction at $p_{\pi^{-}}=1.33$ GeV/$c$ toward a New $\Lambda p$ Scattering Experiment: Analysis 3 : Background Subtraction in the Distribution

 \section{\bf Analysis \rom{3}: Background Subtraction in the $\costp$ Distribution}

-\fix{To measure $P_{\Lam}$ using Equation (\ref{eq-costp}), we obtained the $\costp$ distribution for the events within the $\Lam$ missing mass region (indicated by the red solid lines in Fig. \ref{fig-mm_aftercut}), as shown in Fig. \ref{fig-costp_all}. \fixxx{We} can easily \fixxx{observe} a clear asymmetry in this $\costp$ distribution attributed to the decay mechanism of $\Lam$.
-The acceptance of CATCH caused the decrease around $\costp=0$.
-The problem is that this $\costp$ distribution still contains unwanted angular distribution due to background contamination in the missing mass region of $\Lam$ in Fig. \ref{fig-mm_aftercut}.
-We should remove this background contribution from the $\costp$ distribution of Fig. \ref{fig-costp_all}.} \fix{The background is the $\pP\pM$ pair, from multi-$\pi$ production ($\multipi$).
-To subtract the background contribution, we use the difference of the reaction vertex in the beam direction between multi-$\pi$ production and $\Kz$ production.
+\fix{To measure $P_{\Lam}$ using Equation (\ref{eq-costp}), we obtained the $\costp$ distribution for the events within the range of $1.07<\mm<1.16$ GeV/$c^{2}$ (indicated by the red solid lines in Fig. \ref{fig-mm_aftercut}), as shown in Fig. \ref{fig-costp_all}. \fixxx{We} can easily \fixxx{observe} a clear asymmetry in this $\costp$ distribution attributed to the decay mechanism of $\Lam$.
+The acceptance of CATCH led to a decrease in $\costp=0$.
+The problem is that this $\costp$ distribution still contains unwanted angular distribution due to background contamination in the range of $1.07<\mm<1.16$ GeV/$c^{2}$.
+We should remove this background contribution from the $\costp$ distribution of Fig. \ref{fig-costp_all}.} \fix{The background is the $\pP\pM$ pair, from multiple $\pi$ production ($\multipi$).
+To subtract the background contribution, we use the difference of the reaction vertex in the beam direction between multiple $\pi$ production and $\Kz$ production.
 Here, we define \fixxx{the} $\Kz$ flight length ($\dzkz$) as the distance between the production ($z_{production}$) and decay ($z_{decay}$) points of $\Kz$ with the following expression: }

-For \fixxx{a} true $\Kz$ event, the $\dzkz$ distribution is asymmetric with an exponential tail toward larger value, corresponding to the $\Kz$ lifetime (\fixxx{the} $\Kz_s$ lifetime is $8.95\times10^{-11}$ \fixxx{s; thus}, $c\tau\sim2.69$ cm).
+For \fixxx{a} true $\Kz$ event, the $\dzkz$ distribution is asymmetric with an exponential tail toward larger values, corresponding to the $\Kz$ lifetime (\fixxx{the} $\Kz_s$ lifetime is $8.95\times10^{-11}$ \fixxx{s; thus}, $c\tau\sim2.69$ cm).
 In contrast, for the background events, the same distribution is symmetric with a peak around \fixxx{0}, as the production and decay points should be identical for events induced by the strong interaction.

 \fix{Fig.} \ref{fig-dz_sim} shows $\dzkz$ obtained \fix{from} the simulation \fix{for the} background events (red) and $\Lam$ production (blue) with normalized total counts.